Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 2. A Circular Saw with Carbide-Tipped Blade

-If you didn’t read our “Brief Word of Warning” about silica dust above, this is your chance to scroll back up and read it.
-A circular saw is a great tool for quick, efficient, and versatile cuts, but it comes with risk.
-It will spew some serious silica dust.
-If you’ve heeded our advice, however, and you are properly masked and goggled, this can be a great tool for getting the job done.
 As with the scoring tool, you’ll want to use a carbide-tipped saw blade for durability.
-But to get the smoothest edge and churn up the least amount of dust, go with a lower number of teeth on your blade (seriously, we’re talking 24 teeth at max, and even less is better).
-Make sure you keep your cut slow and steady to keep it clean and precise, as well.
+But to get the smoothest edge and churn up the least dust, go with fewer teeth on your blade (24 teeth at max, and even less is better).
+Make sure you make your cut slow and steady to keep it clean and precise.
 Below is our top pick for a circular saw, which comes equipped with a great blade for cement board.

 We recommend the SKIL 5280-01 15-Amp 7-1/4-Inch Circular Saw with Single Beam Laser Guide: